Hedychium

 ( hee - DIK - ee - um )

-At-A-Glance InformationAlso known as Ginger Lily, this genus of flowering perennial plants needs light shade and ample amounts of water.
+At-A-Glance InformationAlso known as Ginger Lily, Garland Flower and Kahili Ginger, this genus of flowering perennial plants needs light shade and ample amounts of water.
 Leaves on these plants are large, and flowers are fragrant and colorful.
 Although frost can kill these beauties to the ground, they will regrow in the next season.
 Flowers bloom in late summer and early fall.
 These plants are native to Asia, India, and the Himalayas.
+Use these taller flowering beauties at the backs of planting beds, along walkways, in mixed tropical beds, near pools, or in containers.

 |